jetapps-eu/publigator-vps-installer/README.md

 ## Prerequisites

 First you need a VPS with minimum 512MB RAM and 20GB disk drive with `CentOS 6.x minimal` installed.
+You can order VPS from [DigitalOcean.com](https://www.digitalocean.com/?refcode=3c24a8cd4995) with these parameters just for $5 per month!

 Also you should have the domain, ex. yourdomain.com with set DNS records for VPS Hostname and for domain/subdomain for Publigator.
 So if your domain is yourdomain.com you need to create `A` records in your domains manager: